marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Student/Challenge00.md

 ## Description

-Here ar the innstructions for installing the arm template.
+Here are the innstructions for installing the arm template.
 This will create:

 - Event Hub namespace and Event Hub (EH)
 - Azure Container Instance (ACI)